mattheworiordan/ably-cli/README.md

   TYPE    Reaction type/emoji to send

 FLAGS
+  -v, --verbose               Output verbose logs
       --access-token=<value>  Overrides any configured access token used for the Control API --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication.
-Use "none" to explicitly set no
+Use "none" to explicitly set no client ID.
-                          client ID.
 Not applicable when using token authentication.
-  --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output in JSON format --metadata=<value>      [default: {}] Optional metadata for the reaction (JSON string) --pretty-json           Output in colorized JSON format --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key
+      --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output in JSON format
+      --metadata=<value>      [default: {}] Optional metadata for the reaction (JSON string) --pretty-json           Output in colorized JSON format
+      --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Send a reaction to a chat room